Services

 Department - Organization: Futurpreneur

 Description: " We understand that starting your own business can come with its challenges, which is why we're excited to introduce our Black Entrepreneur Startup Program (BESP)!
 This program is specifically designed to support young Black entrepreneurs on their journey to success." " Our team, who have their own lived experience, is here to guide you every step of the way.
 With BESP, you can access flexible financing, along with expert mentoring and other resources to help kickstart your business and make it thrive.
-This is a A flexible startup business loan of up to $75,000*.
-With up to $40,000 in additional financing opportunities from Futurpreneur* *some conditions apply"
+This is a flexible startup business loan of up to $75,000*.
+With up to $40,000 in additional financing opportunities from Futurpreneur* *, some conditions apply."

 Eligibility: